JensRantil/rewind/README.txt

 To start developing you need to install the ZeroMQ library on your system beforehand.

-This is how you check out the `gtdoit` library into a virtual environment:
+This is how you check out the `rewind` library into a virtual environment:

     cd <your development directory>
-    virtualenv --note-site-packages gtdoit
+    virtualenv --note-site-packages rewind
-    cd gtdoit
+    cd rewind
-    git clone http://<gtdoit GIT URL> src
+    git clone http://<rewind GIT URL> src

 Workin' the code
 ----------------
-Every time you want to work on `gtdoit` you want to change directory into the source folder and activate the virtual environment scope (so that you don't touch the global Python environment):
+Every time you want to work on `rewind` you want to change directory into the source folder and activate the virtual environment scope (so that you don't touch the global Python environment):